qeacourse/RoboNinjaWarrior/How to/meet_your_neato_deprecated.md

 ## Disconnecting from the Simulated Robot

-When you are ready to stop the simulator, run the following command in the MATLAB instance you used to start the simulator (***not the MATLAB in your browser!***) (making sure that ``qeasim.m`` is either your current directory or in your MATLAB path).
+When you are ready to stop the simulator, run the following command in MATLAB (making sure that ``qeasim.m`` is either your current directory or in your MATLAB path).

 ```matlab
 >> qeasim stop